nim-lang/Nim/doc/manual.rst

   # not valid: 'T' is not inferred to be of type 'var int'
   g(v, i)

-  # also not allowed: explict instantiation via 'var int'
+  # also not allowed: explicit instantiation via 'var int'
   g[var int](v, i)